solliancenet/azure-synapse-analytics-workshop-400/day-04/challenge-introduction.md

 # Challenge introduction

 WWI is in the process of building a new, modern analytics solution.
-The old analytics solution was built using an older, on-premise version of SQL Server and was based on the relational engine only.
+The old analytics solution was built using an older, on-premises version of SQL Server and was based on the relational engine only.
 WWI's top management expects the new solution to support the strategic move towards near-real-time data analysis.

 The core objective of this PoC challenge is to prove that Azure Synapse Analytics is the right platform to be used by the new solution.